scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 title: Taxonomy of the Orchidaceae
 ---

 The taxonomy of the Orchidaceae has evolved slowly during the last 250 years, starting with Carl Linnaeus who in 1753 recognized eight genera.
-According to *Dressler* there are currently five subfamilies, 22 tribes, 70 subtribes, and about 850 genera of orchids.
-The orchid subfamilies are:

-* Apostasioideae
-* Cypripedioideae
-* Orchidoideae
-* Epidendroideae
-* Vanilloideae

 # BBOWT Sites